-DLT panels are the only all wood mass timber product – in concept, they involve no glue or nails.
+DLT is the only all wood mass timber product – in concept, it involves no glue or nails.
 With no metal fasteners, DLT panels can be easily processed using CNC machinery, creating a high tolerance panel which can also contain pre-integrated acoustic materials, electrical conduit, and other service runs.

 Unique to DLT as a mass timber product, a wide variety of profiles can be integrated inexpensively into the bottom surface of the panel.
 Each finger-jointed board goes through a molder, allowing a limitless range of different profiles to be explored and exposed in the bottom of a panel.

 The concept of using hardwood dowels to connect softwood boards together was conceived in Switzerland in the 1990s.
 Julius Natterer spearheaded the development of brettstapel, as he believed that this efficient method of construction could be used to make beautiful, low carbon, healthy buildings that are quick and easy to build.